John F. Mulholland Jr.

 Lieutenant General John F. Mulholland Jr. (born 1955) is a retired senior officer who served in the United States Army and is the former Associate Director for Military Affairs (ADMA) at the Central Intelligence Agency.
-LTG Mulholland previously served as Deputy Commander of the United States Special Operations Command, after having previously served in the US Army's Special Forces.
-He commanded special operations task forces in both Operation Enduring Freedom and Operation Iraqi Freedom, earning an appointment as Deputy Commanding General of the Joint Special Operations Command and later as Commanding General, US Army Special Operations Command at Fort Bragg.
+Mulholland previously served as Deputy Commander of the United States Special Operations Command, after having previously served in the US Army's Special Forces.
+He commanded special operations task forces in both Operation Enduring Freedom and Operation Iraqi Freedom, earning an appointment as Deputy Commanding General of the Joint Special Operations Command and later as Commanding General, United States Army Special Operations Command at Fort Bragg.

 Early life

-Born in Clovis, New Mexico, Mulholland grew up in Bethesda, Maryland.
+Born in Clovis, New Mexico, Mulholland grew up in Bethesda, Maryland, graduating from Winston Churchill High School where he was a Captain of the football team.
 He graduated from Furman University in 1978 with a Bachelor of Arts degree in history.

 Military career

-Mulholland graduated from Furman University in 1978 with a bachelor's degree in history and was commissioned there as a second lieutenant in the infantry.
+Mulholland was commissioned as a second lieutenant in the infantry after graduating from Furman University.
 His first assignment was in Fort Clayton, Panama, from 1979 to 1980, where he served as a rifle platoon leader in Company C, 4th Battalion (Mechanized), 20th Infantry, 193rd Infantry Brigade.
 From 1980 to 1982, he was rifle platoon leader and weapons platoon leader in Company A (Airborne), 3rd Battalion, 5th Infantry in Fort Kobbe, Panama.
 In 1983, he completed the Infantry Officer Advanced Course and then graduated from the Special Forces Qualification Course.
-He then was assigned to the 5th Special Forces Group (A) at Fort Bragg, where he served as Operational Detachment-A commander and a Company commander from 1984 to 1986.
-Mulholland returned to Panama from 1987 to 1989, where he was appointed current operations officer and later exercises and ground operations officer in J-3 (Operations), Special Operations Command South, U.S. Southern Command.
+He then was assigned to the 5th Special Forces Group (A) at Fort Bragg, where he served as Operational Detachment-A commander and a company commander from 1984 to 1986.
+Mulholland returned to Panama from 1987 to 1989, where he was appointed current operations officer and later exercises and ground operations officer in J-3 (Operations), Special Operations Command South, United States Southern Command.

-He attended the Defense Language Institute and the U.S. Army Command and General Staff College from January 1990 to June 1991.
+Mulholland attended the Defense Language Institute and the United States Army Command and General Staff College from January 1990 to June 1991.
 From June 1991 to 1993, Mulholland served with 1st Battalion, 7th Special Forces Group (A) at Fort Bragg as operations officer and later as an executive officer.

-Following his tour with the 7th SFG (A), Mulholland received assignment to 1st Special Forces Operational Detachment - Delta where he served as assistant operations officer, deputy operations officer, and unit operations officer until June 1996.
+Mulholland next received assignment to the 1st Special Forces Operational Detachment - Delta where he served as assistant operations officer, deputy operations officer, and unit operations officer until June 1996.